conroywhitney/writingz/_posts/2013-04-07-pedro-pica-piedra.md

 ---
 layout: post
+tags:
+ - blawg
 title: Pedro Pica Piedra
 ---

 I'm fascinated with how much we all have in common, yet at the same time